Planck 2018 results. IV. Diffuse component separation: Polarized foregrounds

 Next, we consider the spectral energy distributions (SEDs) for polarized synchrotron and thermal dust emission.
 For simplicity, we focus primarily on the effective spectral index for either process, noting that \Planck\ has very limited sensitivity to estimate additional spectral parameters in polarization.

 Starting with \commander, we note that the main analysis discussed above is performed with informative (delta function or Gaussian) priors on both $\beta_{\mathrm{s}}$ and $\beta_{\mathbf{d}}$.
 In order to quantify the intrinsic information content and statistical strength of the \Planck\ data to constrain these parameters at a more basic level, it is useful also to perform \emph{prior-free} runs.
 The results from such analyses are summarized in Fig.~\ref{fig:comm_pol_beta}, for synchrotron emission in the top panel and thermal dust emission in the bottom panel.
 In either case, the Gaussian prior is removed only on the component in question, not both simultaneously.
 In all cases, however, a broad uniform prior is imposed in order to exclude completely unphysical values.
 The synchrotron analysis is performed at a smoothing scale of $5^{\circ}$ FWHM, while the thermal dust analysis is performed at a smoothing scale of $3^{\circ}$ FWHM.
+This scale was determined by considering a series of scales (1, 2, 3, 5, 10 deg), and identifying the largest scale that did not result in leakage artifacts.

 For synchrotron emission, we find a very broad distribution between $\beta_{\mathrm{s}}=-4$ and $-1.5$, with both ends being defined by the uniform prior.
 There is a weak preference for values between $\beta_{\mathrm{s}}=-3.5$ and $-3.0$, consistent with the value of $\beta_{\mathrm{s}}=-3.1$ found by combining \Planck, \WMAP, and Haslam temperature data in \citet{planck2014-a12}, but overall, it is clear that the \Planck\ polarization data by themselves do not significantly constrain the spectral index of synchrotron emission at scales smaller than $5^{\circ}$.
 For the main analysis, we therefore fix the spectral index for polarized synchrotron emission at the best-fit value derived from the 2015 temperature data, corresponding to $\beta_{\mathrm{s}}=-3.1$.
 This value is also consistent within the uncertainties with corresponding results derived by \citet{kogut2007}, \citet{dunkley2009b}, \citet{bennett2012}, \citet{fuskeland2014}, \citet{vidal2014}, and \citet{krachmalnicoff2018}.